 Product Design combines creative design, science, engineering and business studies.
 Product designers plan and develop items for use in homes, businesses and industry.
-From creating a new lightweight kayak or a phone app to formulating natural cosmetics, studying product design will equip you for a wide range of occupations.
+From creating a new lightweight kayak or a phone app, to formulating natural cosmetics or a virtual training world, studying product design will equip you for a wide range of occupations.

 UC’s new Bachelor of Product Design (BProdDesign) is a three-year professional degree with majors in:

 Features of the new Bachelor of Product Design at UC

 - Only university degree of its kind in the South Island

 - Three-year degree